TravLord/CMS_CodeSummary/README.md

 ### User Story 8. *Text helper word limit method*
 - For this story I was tasked in creating a text helper method for further use throughout the app.
--  This method will limit the amount of words printed to console and truncate the sentence with elipsis (...) at the end of the sentence.
+-  This method will limit the amount of words printed to console and truncate the sentence with elipsis (...) at the end of the last allowed word in the sentence.
 - Within the text helper class I added method logic to complete this task. (below)
 ![TextHelpersMethods2nd](https://user-images.githubusercontent.com/92835555/169887092-5667f8d9-8b6b-46cf-8c32-a17a594b1a2a.png)

 ### Other updates not included in user stories
 - updated edit controller to read and save new image to database
 - this gives the user the ability to edit and add new images within the specific record.
-- updated edit page with file based input and record image display. (below)
+- updated edit page with file based input and record image display for retrieval and display. (below)
 ![ControllerEdit](https://user-images.githubusercontent.com/92835555/169740525-f368d553-6132-4bef-89c9-62e7c9f14e3a.PNG)

 ![EditUpdateLP2](https://user-images.githubusercontent.com/92835555/169928899-f9d4babf-33c7-496a-ba62-5f13c6a251b9.PNG)

 ## Overview of Project -
-- I completed 8 out of 2 user stories required to pass.
+- I completed 8 out of the 2 user stories required to pass.
 - Safely and accurately followed version control standards.
 Daily master branch updates, commiting often and pushing only story requirements, resolved merge conflicts without effecting other team members
 - Updated project leader daily with current work, roadblocks, and shared future work plans.
 - Followed group naming conventions of CSS variables, classes and branch names for better project organization and cohesiveness.
 - Scaffolded and built 5 pages with styling, functionality and CSS layout matching previous website build and themes to create a astectically pleasing UI.
+- Updated controller methods and created multiple helper methods that will be used throughout the entire program.
 - Exponentially increased and solidified ASP.NET MVC concepts.
-- Created Helper methods that will be used throughout the entire program.
 - - Learned how to work on a project team, compartmentalize tasks to reduce conflicts and build off of eachothers strengths and weaknesses through sharing our journeys daily to improve overall performance.